 Boy with leukemia calls for urgent help

-A nine-year-old boy from Brgy.
-Obo, Dalaguete, Cebu is wholeheartedly calling for urgent financial help as he pushes on with his fight against the big C.
+A four-year-old boy from Brgy.
+Poblacion, Liloan, Cebu is earnestly calling for urgent financial help as he fights the “Big C” through chemotherapy.

-Indrico Amadar was diagnosed with Acute Lymphoblastic Leukemia on January 13, 2022.
-His unexpected condition began when he had high fever on December 24, 2021.
-After that, these manifestations also appeared: unusual paleness, bruises on skin, and weight loss.
-Because of these symptoms, his parents brought him to their nearest physician for consultation.
-A complete blood count was done and the result revealed abnormal blood counts.
-They were then referred to a hospital in Cebu City for further assessment and treatment.
-At the hospital, blood transfusions were administered.
-A bone marrow aspiration was also performed to determine the cause of his condition.
-The result showed that Indrico has Acute Lymphoblastic Leukemia (ALL), a type of cancer of the blood which commonly affects children.
-This terrifying disease is characterized by the abnormal increase in the production of immature lymphocytes by the bone marrow causing its buildup in the blood while crowding out healthy cells.
-Yet despite its detrimental effects to the body, there is a high chance of cure for children who are treated promptly with intensive chemotherapy.
-After knowing the diagnosis, they decided to go home.
-Two months after, Indrico had fever once again.
-His eyes also bulged and he had petechial rash which are pinpoint spots that appeared on his skin.
-Consequently, he was admitted for treatment.
+Bryle Comendador was diagnosed with Acute Lymphoblastic Leukemia (ALL) on September 2022.
+Three months before his diagnosis, he experienced recurring fever, unusual paleness, and body weakness.
+The lymph nodes in his neck, armpits, and groin were swollen too.
+His parents were alarmed by these symptoms, so they brought him to a clinic in their hometown for check-up.
+A complete blood count was done and the results showed blood counts not in the normal range.
+Because of that, they were referred to seek specialized care in Cebu City.
+Bone marrow aspiration was then performed and the result indicated that he has Acute Lymphoblastic Leukemia (ALL), a type of cancer of the blood which commonly affects children.
+This disease is characterized by the abnormal increase in the production of immature lymphocytes by the bone marrow causing its build up in the blood while crowding out healthy cells.
+Yet despite its deleterious effects to the body, there is a high chance of cure for children who are treated promptly with intensive chemotherapy.

 Disclaimer: The comments uploaded on this site do not necessarily represent or reflect the views of management and owner of Cebudailynews.
 We reserve the right to exclude comments that we deem to be inconsistent with our editorial standards.